delabassee/odl2021-lab/step/records.md

 When you are developing applications, think how many times you are creating intermediate values that are a simple group of variables?
 That should be very frequent!
 The Record feature is perfect to cope with such a use-case.

-Local Record is a feature introduced in the second Record preview in JDK 15.
 Local Records offer a convenient option to declare a record inside a method, close to where it is used.

 For this exercise, let's pretend that you want to return a simpler form of Speaker, ex. just the last name/first name pair and the company.